• Skip to primary navigation

 • 1 teaspoon dried oregano

-• 15 ounce can black beans (no need to rinse or drain)
+• (2) 15 ounce cans black beans (don't drain or rinse!)

-• 15 ounce can white hominy
+• 15 ounce can white hominy (don't drain or rinse!)

-• 15 ounce can corn
+• 15 ounce can corn (don't drain or rinse!)

 Instructions

-• In a large pot, add vegetable oil over medium high heat.
+• In a large soup pot, add vegetable oil over medium high heat.
 Once heated up add minced garlic and saute for 60 seconds, or until garlic lightly browns.

 • Add chicken breasts, crushed tomatoes, chicken broth, chili powder and oregano, stirring well.
 Bring to a boil and allow to simmer for 25 minutes.